 L'Oréal's success is built on a strong foundation.
-The world's largest beauty products company, it creates cosmetics, perfume, and hair and skin care items.
-Its brands include L'Oréal Paris and Maybelline brands), the luxury market (Lancôme), and for the retail and salon sectors (Redken and SoftSheen/Carson (retail and salon).
+The world's largest beauty products company, it creates cosmetics, perfume, and hair and skin care items labeled L'Oréal Paris and Maybelline brands), the luxury market (Lancôme), and for the retail and salon sectors (Redken and SoftSheen/Carson (retail and salon).
 L'Oréal, which owns SkinCeuticals, also conducts cosmetology and dermatology research.
 Generating more than half of its sales outside Europe, and in 2015 China surpassed France as its second-biggest market, behind the United States.
 L’Oréal also owns the UK-based natural cosmetics retailer The Body Shop International, which numbers some 2,550 stores worldwide.
 The firm's dermatology branch Galderma is a joint venture between L'Oréal and Nestlé.

 Sales and Marketing

 The company sells its beauty items globally through retailers, distributors, and online.
 L'Oréal's consumer products division distributes products worldwide to mass-market channels, such as supermarket, drug stores, and mass merchants.

 Note: Growth rates may differ after conversion to US Dollars.